symphonists/html5_doctype/README.markdown

 ## Change Log

+**Version 1.2.5**

+- Increase number of lines that are parsed from 5 to 15 to accommodate conditional classes
+- Add instructions for adding Paul Irish's conditional classes
+- Add a credit for contributions by Stephen Bau to the extension driver's `about` array

 **Version 1.2.4**

 - Simplify regex to only remove XHTML xmlns attribute and xml:lang namespace.
 This will preserve any other attributes, including classes on the html element.